-40. The consultants engaged by the World Bank will continue preparing the study during the

-2016-2020 EWP, with the support of the Working Group on regional market arrangements.
-The consultants are expected to present a finalized model and a set of hypotheses to the Working Group in September 2015.
-Subsequently, they will complete the relevant modeling and prepare a study report by end November 2015.
+40. The consultants engaged by the World Bank will continue preparing the study during the 2016-2020 EWP, with the support of the Working Group on regional market arrangements.
+The consultants are expected to present a finalized model a study report by end November 2015.
 During the 20th ESCC, the Central Asian countries were requested to expediently share the missing information on their respective power sectors with the consultants.